-You can see some works of Biome on THIS LINK also.
+You can see some of the work by Biome on THIS LINK .

-In the following article Chitra shares societal influence on the upbringing of the girl child, gender in architecture and questions the trend “Women in Architecture” itself..
+Below, we are quoting Chitra Vishwanath, where she shares societal influence on the upbringing of the girl child, gender in architecture and questions the trend “Women in Architecture” itself..

 Brain is just a muscle and can therefore be exercised according to what it is required to do—says scientist Gina Rippon of Ashton University UK.
 Didi Contractor too laments that she could have done much more if only she was familiar with maths which unfortunately in the days of yore many women were not encouraged to study and much less to become architects.
 It is the society which has moulded us in such different role plays necessitating the need to showcase “Women Architects” and their contribution.